Motorcycle frame

 A motorcycle frame is a motorcycle's core structure.
-It supports the engine, provides a location for the steering and rear suspension, and supports the rider and any passenger or luggage.
+Its main function is to provide a torsionally rigid connection between the steering head at the front and the swinging-arm bearing at the rear for predictable handling and safety.
+It also supports the engine, the rider and any passenger or luggage.
 Also attached to the frame are the fuel tank and battery.
 At the front of the frame is found the steering head tube that holds the pivoting front fork, while at the rear there is a pivot point for the swingarm suspension motion.
 Some motorcycles include the engine as a load-bearing stressed member; while some other bikes do not use a single frame, but instead have a front and a rear subframe attached to the engine.

 Materials

 In the early days, motorcycles were little more than motorised bicycles, and consequently frames were tubular steel.
 While the use of steel tubing is still common, in modern times other materials, such as titanium, aluminium, magnesium, and carbon-fibre, along with composites of these materials, are now used.
 As different motorcycles have varying design parameters (such as cost, complexity, weight distribution, stiffness, power output and speed), there is no single ideal frame design, and designers must make an informed decision of the optimum choice.